Es Fangar

 Es Fangar is an ecologically managed agricultural endeavour.
-It is the largest estate in the municipality of Manacor and a wide selection of certified organic, vegan as vegetarian wines are being produced on the premise.
+It is the largest estate in the municipality of Manacor, Mallorca, and a wide selection of certified organic, vegan and vegetarian wines are being produced on the premises.
 A large section of the estate is listed as an ANEI (natural protection area).

 Location

 Es Fangar, the largest estate in the area of the cities of Manacor and Felanitx, is located in the southeast of Mallorca.
 It is the largest organically managed finca in the Balearic Islands and measures a total of 1000 hectares with its own nature reserve of approximately 400 hectares.

-The premise is framed by a mountain landscape, thus its own microclimate.The nature reserve is a retreat for many endangered plant and animal species.
+The estate is framed by a mountain landscape, and thus has its own microclimate.
+The nature reserve is a retreat for many endangered plant and animal species.
 Countless bird species, turtles, wild goats and rare species of insects such as wild bees, butterflies, praying mantises, bumblebees, dragonflies and more find a protected habitat here.
-In addition, Es Fangar has the largest pine forest in the southeast of Mallorca and combines an impressive mountain and rock landscapes with high plateaus and vast valleys.
+In addition, Es Fangar has the largest pine forest in the southeast of Mallorca and combines an impressive mountain and rock landscape with high plateaus and vast valleys.